-The following is an interview with Thomas E, creator of the online manga series, Warrior Legend.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Thomas about the inspiration behind the series, his creative process in bringing the series to life, what he hopes that readers will take away from the series, and more!
+The following is an interview with James E. Roche on his new comic book anthology, The 4th Monkey: An Anthology for Awareness.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Roche about the inspiration behind the anthology, his creative process in working with the various writers and artists, what he hope that readers will take away from the stories, and more!